-We lost Maimonides' beautiful cosmos, but we still have a sense of order.
+We lost Maimonides' beautiful cosmos, but we retain a sense of order.
 To the extent that there is a rational natural order in man, there is correspondence between the orderliness of the microcosm and the macrocosm.
 Indeed, by junking the aethereal spheres we see that the elemental composition of the universe and man is closer than was thought.
 But this universal order seems to lack the animating soul that concerned Maimonides.
-Could this be the élan vital, as argued by organicist philosopher Henri Bergson (1859-1941)?
+Could this be the élan vital, as in Henri Bergson?